richClubb/hexegic_exercise/c/README.md

 The [Makefile](./Makefile) defines the build process for the project

+There are also debug make options for compiling with the ability to debug in gdb.

 ## Known Improvements

 The use of `fseek` to reset the file pointer might be causing a performance degredation, so this might be investigated to speed up the process.